Science vs. Religion: Mending the Great Schism

 However, as we’re about to see, the explanation business has led to people taking sides.

 Mr. Krutch is clearly favoring science over religion as offering the more truthful set of explanations . . . and so, too, is Ralph Waldo Emerson.

 Now, as I was looking for quotes from the opposite perspective, and by that I mean quotes favoring religion over science, I met with a curious circumstance; I did not find any that were fully committal.
 All of them were weak challenges to specific scientific claims, like evolution, global warming, and carbon dating.
 In fact, the best I could find were statements like the ones we just saw from Einstein, the Pope, and Ray Bradbury, in which each of them merely granted some legitimate ground to religion.

 This one-sided nature to the quotes is interesting to me: religion is denied, sometimes harshly, but science never gets entirely dismissed. . . .
 But really, is this so surprising, because who can outright deny all of science?
-Just look at the technology surrounding us, like the device you're reading this from.
+Just look at the technology surrounding us . . . like the device you're reading this on.

 Which brings me to the current state of the friction between the two.
 Neil deGrasse Tyson is a popular, modern-day astrophysicist you might recognize.

 Hostage negotiations?
 Fighting? . . .
 Clearly, the rhetoric can get heated.